Do andons apply to software development?

 Which is where andon comes in.
 First, you need to be trying to reduce the lead-time, mostly by increasing flexibility in reducing batches (rather than by accelerating operations themselves) and second, you need to be able to highlight issues as they appear – if not the acceleration completely misses the point of learning to create more Value to generate less waste.

 In an IT context, for instance, I know a software development startup that asks of its customers to rank the project on a zero to ten scale every week.
 Every mark of eight and under immediately triggers an internal review with the project manager to figure out what is happening with the customer relationship and why – that’s an andon.

 - Ask why?
-And analyze cause of drift
+And analyze the cause of drift.

 The purpose of andon is not just to stop defects from progressing in the work, or even to go back to standards quickly (although, of course, this helps).
 The purpose of andon is greater mastery of the job by examining the context where something went wrong with someone else (two pairs of eyes are better than one) as close as possible to the moment it went wrong.